vrraj/chat-with-rag/README.md

 make start

 ```
+**Note for macOS Users:**
+The make start command is configured to automatically launch the Docker Desktop application if it is not already running.
+The script will pause briefly while waiting for the Docker daemon to initialize before starting the containers.

 1.2 (Optional, last) **Seed sample data**
 After seeding data open the **View Documents** page in the frontend UI — it displays the complete dataset loaded into Qdrant.